Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Estonia?

 5G depends on the Estonian network the eSIM rides and whether the plan includes it.
 All three operators have launched 5G, with the densest coverage around Tallinn and Tartu.
-Simscanner does not yet publish a verified per-brand 5G figure for Estonia; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Estonia in the speed section.

 How do I activate an eSIM before arriving in Estonia?